pablocast/gbbai-acs-azopenai-voice-integration/readme.md

 Based on `.env.sample`, create and construct your `.env` file to allow your local app to access your Azure resource.

 ### 2. Enable and run a Microsoft DevTunnel
-> [!NOTE]
->- Azure Dev Tunnels CLI.
-For details, see  >[Enable dev tunnel](https://docs.tunnels.api.>visualstudio.com/cli)
->- Create an Azure Cognitive Services resource. >For details, see [Create an Azure Cognitive >Services Resource](https://learn.microsoft.com/>en-us/azure/cognitive-services/>cognitive-services-apis-create-account)
->- Create and host a Azure Dev Tunnel. > Instructions [here](https://learn.microsoft.com/>en-us/azure/developer/dev-tunnels/get-started)

-[Azure DevTunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) is an Azure service that enables you to share local web services hosted on the internet.
-Use the commands below to connect your local development environment to the public internet.
-This creates a tunnel with a persistent endpoint URL and which allows anonymous access.
-We will then use this endpoint to notify your application of calling events from the ACS Call Automation service.

 #### Running it for the first time:
 ```bash
 devtunnel login